Apply through sending an email with all required attachements to: datascience @ stanford . edu - Subject: Post-Doc Fellowship Application.

-The newly formed Data Science Institute at Stanford University seeks recent Ph.D. scientists, researchers and scholars of exceptional promise for postdoctoral positions in interdisciplinary research with expertise in both the methods and theory of data science AND a domain of scholarship, like physical, earth, life, or social sciences, humanities and the arts, business, law, medicine, education, or engineering.
+Stanford Data Science seeks recent Ph.D.s of exceptional promise for postdoctoral fellow positions in interdisciplinary research with expertise in both Data Science AND its application in a domain of scholarship, like physical, earth, life, or social sciences, humanities and the arts, business, law, medicine, education, or engineering.

 Data Science Post-Doctoral Fellows work both within and at the boundaries between data science methods and the domains of scholarship that utilize data science to discover and create new knowledge.
 They will lead independent, original research programs with impact in one or more research domains and in one or more methodological domains (computer science, statistics, applied mathematics, etc).